selfmusing94/Selfmusing9/README.md

 - 👀 I’m interested in AIML, automation and I want to learn web development as well as app development.
 - 🌱 I’m currently learning C/C++ and polishing up on python.
 - 💞️ I’m looking to collaborate on Currently nothing.
-- 🏆 I've been to alot of hackathons.
 - 📫 To reach me gauravnayak.career@gmail.com